Courier

 Courier PKI configurations for esmtp, imap and pop3 should be adjusted to reflect the domain of the service.

-Cloud-based hosting probably also requires additional steps with the provider in order to allow outbound traffic on SMTP ports as they all have very legitimate concerns about being party to spam operations.
+Cloud-based hosting probably also requires additional steps/instructions with the provider in order to allow outbound traffic on SMTP ports as they all have very legitimate concerns about being party to spam operations.

 Quickstart